 The first step of our project management process is a comprehensive Load Study of the facility to identify electric equipment that can be controlled as part of a demand reduction program.
 During that process we also review historical data and consequently establish a success matrix for a facility-wide demand control strategy.

-A typical load study contains the following information:
+A typical audit and load study contains the following information:

 • Analysis of current and historical utility billing information.

 • Detailed on-site survey of equipment and operational characteristics.

 • Detailed load calculation spreadsheet showing each load that will be utilized for creating savings.

 • Technical information about the proposed intelligent peak load control or DR system.

 • Detailed single line schematic for load connection, I/O count and BMS integration.